zordius/fluxex/README.md

 * Connect to http://localhost:3001/search?q=pizza
 * You can start your development now, gulp handled everything (lint, bundle, restart, browsersync).
+* Put your actions, stores and components into correspond directories.
 * Edit components/Html.jsx to include your React components.
 * Edit actions/routing.js to add routing.
 * Edit fluxexapp.js to add your store.
-* Put your actions, stores and components into correspond directory.

 Difference with Flux
 --------------------